samfeldstein/personal-site-astro/src/pages/blog/who-writes-your-thoughts.md

 But there is a before-the-thought
 and an after-the-thought.
-Therefore, "you"
+Therefore, “you”
 (in the sense that we mean)
 can't have written the thought.
-But if not "you"
+But if not “you”
 who?